 (3) If the investigation reveals that there is a threat to the safety of any person or property, the network operator must take such remedial action as is required to remove the threat as soon as is practicable.

+[Regulation 12 amended in Gazette 15 Oct 2010 p.
+5175.]

 13. Part 4 Division 2 deleted